 I think my favorite aspect of this book is how it demonstrates the remarkable revolution in sociological research.
 It makes me gnash my teeth in regret that I did my own studies before this sort of data had become available – what fun it would have been!
 (Not that I didn’t have fun, in a bizarre, pedantic sort of way, but just saying….)
 For example, you can analyze tweets to see which people celebrate certain traditions, and how closely these mirror political borders.
 Using the program DOLLY (Digital Online Life and You) – to cite just one example, researchers found that the Dutch holiday of Sint Maarten is not only celebrated in the northern Netherlands, but also in Western Belgium: “the tweets reconnect old Holland to Flanders, its cultural cousin.”
 As the author observes: “Thus we watch an animated visualization of GPS-enabled data points, and see shadows of the Hapburgs.”
 Just imagine, he says, if we could have tracked the tweets in Alsace-Lorraine over the years as it changed hands from German to French to German to French, with each government trying to impose its culture and language on the people.
 [When we traveled to that area, it was clear the mix was still trying to sort itself out!]

-Other entertaining discoveries: research on Facebook has now verified that most of us are in fact connected by six degrees of separation; the majority of searches for “missed connections” are from sightings at Walmart (and most of those are in the South); when white men write essays about themselves for dating sites, the most commonly used word after “the” is “pizza”; the most antithetically used words (words used most used by everyone else but least used by specific groups) for Asian men include “layed back” [spelled wrong] and ”6’4” (oddly, the second most typical phrase for Asian women is “tall for an asian”); and that the Center for Disease Control coordinates with Google to track epidemics because when people are getting sick, they search for symptoms and remedies.
+Other entertaining discoveries: research on Facebook has now verified that most of us are in fact connected by six degrees of separation; the majority of searches for “missed connections” are from sightings at Walmart (and most of those are in the South); when white men write essays about themselves for dating sites, the most commonly used word after “the” is “pizza”; the most antithetically used words (words most used by everyone else but least used by specific groups) for Asian men include “layed back” [spelled wrong] and ”6’4” (oddly, the second most typical phrase for Asian women is “tall for an asian”); and that the Center for Disease Control coordinates with Google to track epidemics because when people think are getting sick, they search for symptoms and remedies.

 Far and away the most revelatory data have to do with race and gender preference.
 The author explains, for instance, that a variety of indications (searches, friend connections, etc.) suggest the figure of 5% of the population being gay is pretty accurate and holds true across the states.
 But the number of self-reporting gays varies by the level of acceptance by states.
 So for example, if you see a state in which only 1.5% of respondents self-report as gay, you can probably pretty safely assume that 3.5% are in the closet.
 (He provides a lot of documentation to substantiate this.)